Manojjjjjj07/Personalised-Blog-WebApp/README.md

 # Personalised Blog WebApp
- Creating a fully featured and dynmaic Web App for Active Blogging!
+ Developed a fully featured and dynamic Web App for Active Blogging!